Authors of section

 Delayed presentation – 2–6 weeks (hidden infection)

-This class A host had ORIF of her lateral plateau fracture.
+This Type A host had open reduction and internal fixation (ORIF) of her lateral plateau fracture.
 Healing was slow, and she returned with an open wound 24 days later.
-She immediately had aggressive debridement and antibiotics for 2 months.
-Wound and fracture then healed uneventfully.
+She immediately had aggressive debridement and antibiotics for two months.
+The wound and fracture then healed uneventfully.

 The hardware was retained, but may have needed removal, or complete revision, if instability had been evident, or the infection failed to resolve.